Thornhill Community Academy: Curriculum

 The school follows the National Curriculum to GCSE level, with some subjects compulsory, and others as options.
 Some pupils study English Literature and Statistics following primary GCSE courses.
 Pupils taking each science as a separate subject, study for three GCSEs, one each for Physics, Chemistry and Biology.
 Triple science is offered to some pupils where the Double Award or Science Nationals is offered to others.
 During the first three years Food Technology, Graphics, Resistant Materials and Textiles and French or Urdu are taught, with pupils choosing one of these to continue at GCSE level later.

+In their inspection report of the school conducted in 2023, Ofsted said that Thornhill Community Academy have "developed a curriculum that meets the needs of pupils well", and that the school has in place a "well planned personal development curriculum".

 Educating Yorkshire

 In January and February 2013 cameras were placed in the school for the filming of the Channel 4 series Educating Yorkshire.
 The series started on 5 September 2013.
-The show later won the National Television Awards for best Non-scripted Reality series.
-The award was claimed by Headteacher Mr Mitchell, Deputy Head Mr Burton, Assistant Head Mr Burton and former student Musharaf.
+The show later won the National Television Award for Documentary.
+The award was accepted by Headteacher Mr Mitchell, Deputy Head Mr Steer, Assistant Head Mr Burton and former student Musharaf.
+A second series was filmed in the 2024-25 school year, Mr Burton is now the headteacher.
+It aired on Channel 4 from August to October 2025.